boxing-bee/ldproject/README.md

     *   **Replace** `YOUR_CLIENT_SIDE_ID` in the `src/main.js` file with your actual **LaunchDarkly client-side ID**:
         ```javascript
         const ldClient = LaunchDarkly.initialize('YOUR_CLIENT_SIDE_ID', context);
+        const clientSideId = import.meta.env.VITE_LAUNCHDARKLY_CLIENT_SIDE_ID // I used Vite as my bundler and that's why you see in my main.js file that I used this second line configuration to account for that as part of my initialization.
         ```

 4.  **Verify Project Structure**: